 When viewing federal case dockets on Bloomberg Law, most filed documents are available for download.
 If you need to review a particular document, click the link to either "View" or "Request" that document beneath the "Action" column.
 Requesting a document incurs a charge for commercial Bloomberg Law accounts.
 However, for academic accounts, up to $1,500 in charges are waived per calendar year.
 When a document has become available for viewing, it will appear in your "Downloads" section and you will also receive an email notification.

-When viewing a particular docket on Bloomberg Law, make sure to click "Update Docket" beneath the "Docket Currency" header on the right-hand side of the page.
-After a few moments, you will receive a notification that the docket has been updated and the "Last Updated on Bloomberg Law" date above the "Update Docket" link will reflect the current date.
+When viewing a particular docket on Bloomberg Law, make sure to click "Update Docket" beneath the "Current As Of" header on the right-hand side of the page.
+After a few moments, you will receive a notification that the docket has been updated and the "Current As Of" date above the "Update Docket" link will reflect the current date.
 Bloomberg Law only updates individual dockets on a periodic basis, so clicking this link will ensure you are viewing the most up-to-date version of the docket.

 Students, staff, and faculty at the law school are permitted to incur up to $1,500 in waived docket fees per calendar year.
 Common fees on Bloomberg Law include the following: